Perfectionism

 Reflect on what your demands are and at what cost.
 Maybe the motivation to change comes from a desire to set more “reasonable” demands to be able to spend more time with others, do fun things or just be free sometimes.

-Do you really have to do what your mind tells you to?
+- Notice of your perfectionistic thoughts and behaviours Do you really have to do what your mind tells you to?
 What are your real needs?
-Look at your situation from a larger perspective and try to choose a wise and healthy approach even if it is hard. - Limit the amount of time you may spend on a task
+Look at your situation from a larger perspective and try to choose a wise and healthy approach even if it is hard.

-Try to accept the anxiety that can be triggered when you go against your usual ways.
-It will get easier over time. - Set aside time in your calendar for activities that are good for you
+- Limit the amount of time you may spend on a task Try to accept the anxiety that can be triggered when you go against your usual ways.
+It will get easier over time.

-As you spend less time on unreasonable demands, you can gradually increase behaviours that make you feel better.
+- Do more of what makes you feel good As you spend less time on unreasonable demands, you can gradually increase behaviours that make you feel better.
 Set aside time in your calendar for things that make you feel good and make sure you execute your plans.

 When to seek professional help